Core Design Program

 Our learning communities connect you with other students new to the College of Design and help you develop friendships with people who share and understand your experiences.

-Both communities are accompanied by a required orientation seminar course to help you:
+Both communities are accompanied by a required orientation seminar course (DSN S 110 or DSN S 115) to help you:

 - Increase your understanding of the different design disciplines and career options;